 Some systems require the Universal C Runtime Update.
 From CathexisVision 2017 onwards, updated Windows runtime libraries are used.
 This means that the Windows 10 Universal C Runtime update must be run on systems prior to Windows 10 (see list below).

 Note: From CathexisVision 2018.3 onwards, Windows Vista and Windows Server 2008 are no longer supported.
 Thus, the update for 2018.3 does not apply to those systems.
-Windows Server 2008 R2 is still supported.

 This update requirement applies to: